Minnesota Wild: Rebuilding and the Kirill Kaprizov era (2018–present)

 On May 21, 2018, Paul Fenton was hired as the third general manager in franchise history.
 During the 2018–19 season, the Wild struggled to keep up in the ultra-competitive Central Division as they had in previous seasons.
 Despite a renaissance year from Parise, many key players like Eric Staal and Jason Zucker regressed offensively from the season prior.
 Many reported that there was dysfunction in the organization, caused by a rift between Fenton, Boudreau and various players, ultimately leading the trading of several core players, such as Mikael Granlund, Charlie Coyle and Nino Niederreiter.
 The Wild finished the season with 83-points, finishing last in the division and missing the playoffs for the first time since 2012.

 In the 2019 off-season, the Wild signed free agent Mats Zuccarello to a five-year contract.
 On July 30, 2019, Fenton was fired as general manager, just 14 months after being hired to that position.
 On August 21, 2019, the Wild hired Bill Guerin as the fourth general manager in franchise history.
-On February 14, 2020, the Wild fired head coach Bruce Boudreau and named Dean Evason as interim head coach.
+On February 14, 2020, head coach Bruce Boudreau was fired, with Dean Evason named as the interim head coach.
 Amid the COVID-19 pandemic, the Wild participated in the best-of-five qualifying round of the 2020 Stanley Cup playoffs, but were eliminated in four games at the hands of the Vancouver Canucks.
+This would be the last time they would have Mikko Koivu on their team.

 Kirill Kaprizov played his first NHL game with the Wild in January 2021, scoring the overtime winner against the Los Angeles Kings during his debut.
+It was a strong rookie season for Kaprizov, as he tallied 51 points in the 56-game season, and eventually won the Calder Memorial Trophy for rookie of the year in the league.
+The Wild would face off against the Vegas Golden Knights in the first round.
+Despite coming back from a 3–1 series deficit, Minnesota would lose game seven to Vegas by a score of 6–2.
+This would be their first ever game seven loss in franchise history.